mate-academy/devops_todolist_docker_core_task_3_docker_compose/README.md

 Now you can browse the [API](http://localhost:8000/api/) or start on the [landing page](http://localhost:8000/)

+## How to run and stop containers with docker-compose
+Build and run containers

+    docker-compose up -d

+View network logs

+    docker-compose logs

+Stop containers

+    docker-compose stop

+## How to access the application via browser
+Open browser and proceed by following url http://0.0.0.0:8081/

 ## Task
 #### Prerequisites
 - Fork this repository